-Related Work.
-Decidability issues for untimed models of ad hoc Networks have been considered in [7,8].
-Abstraction techniques for untimed selective broadcast protocols has been considered in [14].
-Model checking for timed automata has been applied to verify protocols for ad hoc networks with a fixed number of nodes in [11].
-Models with a discrete global clock and a lazy exploration of configurations of fixed size has been considered in [16].
-Formal specification languages for timed models of ad hoc networks have been proposed, e.g., in [13].
+Related Work Decidability issues for untimed models of ad hoc Networks have been considered in [5,6].
+Model checking for timed automata has been applied to verify protocols for ad hoc networks with a fixed number of nodes in [8].
+Models with a discrete global clock and a lazy exploration of configurations of fixed size has been considered in [12].
+Formal specification languages for timed models of ad hoc networks have been proposed, e.g., in [10].
 In contrast to these works, we consider computatibility issues for verification of timed ad hoc networks with parametric initial configurations.
 Decidability of some cases is proved by resorting to an extension of Timed Networks with transfers.
-In the untimed case the combination of rendez-vous and transfers is considered in Datanets, a model in which processes have data taken from an ordered domain [12].
+In the untimed case the combination of rendez-vous and transfers is considered in Datanets, a model in which processes have data taken from an ordered domain [9].

-Outline.
-In the next section we give some preliminaries.
+Outline In the next section we give some preliminaries.
 The models of Timed Ad Hoc Networks and Time Networks are introduced in Sections 3-4.
 In Section 5, we introduce the undecidability results for three different topologies.
 We give decidability for different topologies under the dense time semantic in Section 6 and under the discrete time semantics in Section 7.
 Finally, we give some conclusions in Section 8.
+Due to lack of space, some proofs are moved to the Appendix.